-Anaesthesia is used to relieve pain during operative delivery, that is, a caesarean section or instrumental vaginal birth.
+Anaesthesia is used to relieve pain during a caesarean section or instrumental vaginal birth.
 All women who have a caesarean section receive anaesthesia, except in the rare case of post-mortem delivery.
 More than one type of anaesthetic can be administered.

-In 2019, most mothers who had a caesarean section had a regional anaesthetic (69% spinal, 18% epidural or caudal) and 5.5% had a general anaesthetic (note that some mothers had both).
+In 2020, most mothers who had a caesarean section had a regional anaesthetic (69% spinal, 19% epidural or caudal; noting that some mothers had both) and 5.3% had a general anaesthetic.

 The data visualisation below presents data on the anaesthesia administration status of women who gave birth and had a caesarean section or instrumental vaginal birth, by selected maternal characteristics, for 2020.
 Click the trend button to see how data has changed over an 11-year period (where available).